 When to Plant Rose Bushes

 Most shrub rose bushes should be planted in early spring.
 You can cut back and move your roses in the late spring or early fall, but avoid doing this in the summer as the intense heat could cause them to die.
 In the fall, do not prune your rose bush; simply cut off any diseased parts as to avoid new growth before winter.
+Check out our blog on Winter Care for Roses.

 Rose Bush Spacing